justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 :    Carrier signal near 14135 kHz with the information occupying a 3 kHz-wide sideband above that.

 :    Voice broadcasts almost always use Single Sideband, but there's no rule about whether they use USB or LSB, only tradition and convention.
-HAMs generally use LSB below 10000 kHz and USB above, while non-HAM voice broadcasts usually use USB.
+Hams generally use LSB below 10000 kHz and USB above, while non-ham voice broadcasts usually use USB.
 Data transmissions also usually use USB.

 AMSync (A.K.A.
 Syncronous AM)